Art x Science, Science Museum London

 Co-artists: Sarah Schrimpf, Stiliyana Minkovska; Co-scientist: Dr Julie Sigurdardottir

-Photo credit to: Jo Mieszowski
+Photo credit: Jo Mieszowski